 To remove history go to History, and click Clear History.

 To remove cookies go to Settings (right hand side), Preferences, Privacy tab and click Remove all Website Data (or Details to select certain sites).

-If you reply to any email, the original message will probably be in the body of the message – delete the email if you don’t want anyone to see your original message.
+If an abuser sends you threatening or harassing email messages, they may be printed and saved as evidence of this abuse.
+Any email you have previously sent will be stored in Sent Items.
+If you started an email but didn’t finish it, it might be in your Drafts folder.
+If you reply to any email, the original message will probably be in the body of the message – print and delete the email if you don’t want anyone to see your original message.